rogerhu/compsci_guides/Stacks-and-Queues.md

 2) enqueue(item): adding an item to the queue

 ## Key takeaways
-* Stacks are very useful for it's backtracking features.
+* Stacks are very useful for its backtracking features.
 For example, parsing questions tend to use stacks because of the LIFO property.
 * Stacks can be used to implement recursive solutions iteratively.
 * Queues are useful when the ordering of the data matters as it preserves that ordering.
 For example, they're used for caching.